 - Pulsating - Pulsating can be due to a loose part.
 Go through our pulsating noise guide for more information.

-- Loud Noise - A loud noise from your external unit can mean an issue with your compressor, damper, fan or air handler.
-Check out our loud noise guide for more information.
+- Loud Noise - A noticeable noise from your external unit can mean an issue with your compressor, damper, fan or air handler.
+Look at our loud noise guide for additional information.

 Most of the time, we recommend turning the unit off and contacting a professional.

 When should I do something about the noise?